cubeapm/sample_app_python_sanic/README.md

 alembic upgrade head
 ```

+Sanic app will now be available at `http://localhost:8000`.

+The app has various API endpoints to demonstrate OpenTelemetry integrations with Redis, MySQL, Kafka, etc. Check out [server.py](server.py) for the list of API endpoint.
+Hitting an API endpoint will generate the corresponding traces.
+Traces are printed to console (where docker compose is running) by default.
+If you want to send traces to a backend tool, comment out the `OTEL_LOG_LEVEL` line and uncomment the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` line in [docker-compose.yml](docker-compose.yml).

 ## Contributing

 Please feel free to raise PR for any enhancements - additional service integrations, library version updates, documentation updates, etc.